 We also host play reading evenings, where we meet to read through a play together that we are considering performing, or simply a play that we think would be enjoyable to read together.
 This is a sociable event, and it gives novice actors a chance to practise reading lines aloud in front of others.

-• A shorter play in May or June, presented as a “Theatre Dinner” (a play plus a meal) in a hotel or a community venue in or near Dollar
+We perform between one and three plays per year.
+Typically, full-length plays are staged in Dollar Academy, and shorter plays are presented as a “Theatre Dinner” (a play plus a meal) in a hotel or a community venue in or near Dollar.

 Play reading evenings are hosted at various times throughout the year when we aren’t busy with an existing production.